sret-farhan2021/sret-farhan2021/README.md

 <h3 align="left">🌟 About Me:</h3>
 <p align="left">
 I'm Mohammed Farhan K, a highly motivated Fullstack Developer with a strong background in developing responsive and modern web applications.
-Currently in my final year of B.Tech in Computer Science at Sri Ramachandra Engineering and Technology, I have a CGPA of above 7.5.
+Currently working in Fyle(Sage) as a MTS-I of Frontend team covering a wide range from Angular to JS to Ionic.
 My technical expertise includes a range of modern technologies such as Angular, React, Node.js, Express.js, and more.
 I have a passion for creating efficient and scalable web solutions, and I enjoy working on challenging projects that allow me to grow and learn continuously.
 </p>

 <h3 align="left">🔧 Skills & Tools:</h3>